Keep Your Plastic Granulator in Top Condition: Essential Maintenance and Care Tips

 Safety First: Lockout/Tagout

-Maintenance in the cutting chamber may only be carried out when the machine is completely de-energized and LOTO procedures must be strictly followed.
+Maintenance in the cutting chamber may only be performed when the machine is completely de-energized and LOTO procedures must be strictly followed.

-• Never reach into the hopper or cutting chamber when the machine is rotating/under tension.
+• Never reach into the hopper or cutting chamber when the machine is rotating or standing under tension.

-• Wear suitable PPE: safety goggles, cut-resistant gloves, hearing protection.
+• Wear appropriate PBM: safety goggles, cut-resistant gloves, hearing protection.

-• Replace all caps and verify emergency stops before restart.
+• Replace all caps and verify emergency stops before restarting.

 • Keep the area around the granulator clean.

 Aftermarket parts may seem cheaper, but OEM parts ensure fit, material quality, and performance – crucial for blades, screens, and bearings.
-For complex repairs, involving a qualified service technician or the manufacturer is often faster, cheaper, and safer than experimenting on your own.
+In complex repairs, involving a qualified service technician or the manufacturer is often faster, cheaper, and safer than attempting to do it yourself.

 Conclusion